d-morrison/IntroStatActivities/_book/07-inference-2cat.md

    $\pi_2$ -
 \vspace{0.5in}

+\newpage
-When comparing two groups, we assume the two parameters are equal in the null hypothesis.
-There is no association between the variables.
+When comparing two groups, we assume the two parameters are equal in the null hypothesis---there is no association between the variables.

 9. Write the null hypothesis out in words using your answers to question 8.